• Skip to main content

 Jump to Recipe

 Lemon Coconut Chia Balls are nutritious morsels that taste both refreshing and sweet at the same time.
-With only five ingredients and no baking, they're a cinch to make!
-These are similar to my Coconut Protein Balls, Healthy Apricot Balls, and Peanut Butter Energy Balls with Chocolate Chips.
+With only five ingredients, no nuts, and no baking, they're a cinch to make!
+These are an alternate variation to my Coconut Protein Balls, Healthy Apricot Balls, and Peanut Butter Energy Balls with Chocolate Chips.

 Jump to: